Empowering Scientific Workflows with Federated Agents: Case Studies

 \subsection{Decentralized Learning}

 In decentralized machine learning a set of models learn collaboratively across distributed datasets~\cite{hegedHus2019gossip}.
-This paradigm is particularly relevant today as data are increasingly generated in decentralized settings and transfer to a centralized location can be infeasible for cost and privacy reasons.
-Each device in a decentralized learning workflow performs three steps: (1)~train a model on local data for a set number of iterations; (2)~receive models from neighboring devices and send its own model to neighbors; and (3)~update the local model via an all reduce operation performed across its own and received models.
-Reframing the decentralized learning workflow as an agentic workflow is a natural and powerful extension.
+This paradigm is particularly relevant today as data are generated in decentralized settings and transfer to a centralized location can be infeasible for cost and privacy reasons.
+Each device in a decentralized learning workflow performs three steps: (1)~train model on local data for a set number of iterations; (2)~receive models from neighboring devices and send its own model to neighbors; and (3)~update the local model via an all-reduce operation performed across its own and received models.
+It is straightforward to reframe such a decentralized learning workflow as an agentic workflow.
+We represent the application as a graph in which nodes are agents and edges are communication channels.
+Each agent trains its local model, receives neighboring agents' models, and periodically aggregates received models with its own model.

-We implement a decentralized and asynchronous machine learning exemplar using \system{}.
-The agents and the communication channels between them can be represented as a graph where nodes are agents and edges are communication channels.
-We choose a powerlaw cluster graph to approximate real-world networks~\cite{holme2002growing}.
-Each agent is responsible for training its local model, receiving neighboring agents' models, and aggregating received models with its own model on a periodic basis.
+Using \system, we simulate decentralized learning on Aurora.
+For the connectivity between devices, we choose a power-law cluster graph to approximate real-world networks~\cite{holme2002growing}.
 Each agent uses a copy of the MNIST dataset~\cite{deng2012mnist}.
 The agents are configured to use \textit{pass-by-ref} with ProxyStore as the transfer backend.
-Thus data communication between agents follows the network topology.
-We investigate the cost of distributing updates from all agents as we scale the size of the graph for different model sizes in \autoref{fig:app-distributdML}.
-We do not show training and aggregation time as it is approximately the same for all model sizes and does not increase with the number of agents.
-The agents are deployed on Aurora using Parsl, where each agent is pinned to a single GPU tile (two tiles per physical GPU), allowing 12 agents per node.
-Our results demonstrate \system{}'s ability to support more than 1500 autonomous agents working collaboratively with no client coordination (as can be seen by the constant time in \autoref{fig:app-distributdML}).
+We investigate the cost of distributing updates from all agents as we scale the size of the graph for different model sizes: see \autoref{fig:app-distributdML}.
+The agents are deployed on Aurora using Parsl, with each agent pinned to a single GPU tile (two tiles per physical GPU), allowing 12 agents per node.
+Our results demonstrate \system{}'s ability to support more than 1500 autonomous agents working collaboratively with no client coordination, as shown by the constant times seen in \autoref{fig:app-distributdML}.